ManimCommunity/manim/docs/source/contributing.rst

 Internationalization
 ====================
-If you want to translate the program, create a transifex account
+If you want to translate the program, create a transifex account.
+Then, go to this url, and ask to join the project as a translator for your language.
+You can also ask for new languages if you want.

 Further useful guidelines